 great places to visit off the beaten path.

 Just off Covent Garden, behind the London Transport Museum, is the London Film Museum.
+Who doesn’t want a movie of James bond.
+I remember when i am watching a film at my house with home theater systems ashburn va is the best thing in my life.
 Occupying the former flower cellars associated with Covent Garden’s early years, this state of art facility was opened two years ago.
 While exhibits will change over time, the current James Bond exhibit, titled ‘Bond in Motion’, demonstrates the strength this institution has in bringing meaningful and significant film related exhibitions to London.

 History: Original created in 2008 as the Movieum, the museum was previously located in the County Hall building.
 Its purpose is to support the British film industry and the talent within it.
 In 2010 the group changed its name to the London Film Museum to better communicate its purpose and mission.
 In 2012 the museum moved into its new facilities just off Covent Garden.
 The museum is the only one of its kind in Britain.
 Prior exhibits have focused on Ray Harryhausen and Charlie Chaplin.